openworm/org.geppetto.docs/source/widgets.rst

 Adding Widget to Geppetto
 =========================
-If you have structured your folder using the recommended structure from the <a href="https://docs.google.com/a/metacell.us/document/d/160pXT0CProgY2xs5Y8zdHnVGZuV_X-A6ZWvYWnAIYDQ/edit#heading=h.5ncyvsoawo2">previous section</a>, you can then drop them inside the “widgets” folder located in the frontend bundle under “src/main/webapp/js”.
+If you have structured your folder using the recommended structure from the `previous section <https://docs.google.com/a/metacell.us/document/d/160pXT0CProgY2xs5Y8zdHnVGZuV_X-A6ZWvYWnAIYDQ/edit#heading=h.5ncyvsoawo2>`_, you can then drop them inside the “widgets” folder located in the frontend bundle under “src/main/webapp/js”.

 Locate the file “src/main/webapp/js/main.js” and import your widget by adding the location of the script using requireJS.
 Using our widget example above, we would add the following line to the config.js file. ::